Wisden Leading Woman Cricketer in the World

 The Wisden Women's Leading Cricketer in the World is an annual cricket award selected by the editor of Wisden Cricketers' Almanack.
 It was established in 2015, to select the best female cricketer based upon their performances anywhere in the world in the previous calendar year.
 Prior to the establishment of this dedicated award, women were also eligible for inclusion in Wisdens Cricketers of the Year; two were selected, England's Claire Taylor in 2009 and Charlotte Edwards in 2014.

 The inaugural recipient of the Wisden Leading Woman Cricketer in the World was Australian international cricketer Meg Lanning.

-The most recent awardee is India's Smriti Mandhana.
+The most recent awardee is India's Deepti Sharma.

+In the 2025 almanack Wisden compiled a retrospective list of the Leading Woman Cricketer in the World, 1973-2013.